Authority98/tjs-ecommerce-web-app/README.md

    -- Enable RLS
    ALTER TABLE products ENABLE ROW LEVEL SECURITY;
    ALTER TABLE orders ENABLE ROW LEVEL SECURITY;
+   ALTER TABLE gift_cards ENABLE ROW LEVEL SECURITY;

    -- Create policies
    CREATE POLICY "Products are viewable by everyone" ON products FOR SELECT USING (true);
    CREATE POLICY "Orders are viewable by everyone" ON orders FOR SELECT USING (true);
    CREATE POLICY "Anyone can insert orders" ON orders FOR INSERT WITH CHECK (true);
+   CREATE POLICY "Anyone can insert gift cards" ON gift_cards FOR INSERT WITH CHECK (true);
+   CREATE POLICY "Gift cards are viewable by everyone" ON gift_cards FOR SELECT USING (true);
    ```

 5. **Start the development server**